Terrorizer (magazine): Black Metal Special (#128, #129 & #130, 2005)

 Opening with a striking Pete Beste image of Satyricon/1349's Frost breathing fire, the first part of the Black Metal Special opened with a brief history of black metal entitled "The Boys from the Black Stuff", a look at the black metal scene in Europe, the philosophy of black metal, the top twenty of the first wave, and a look at the black metal underground.

 Part two of the black metal special began with a look at Supernatural Records, black metal labels, the scene in South America, the top twenty of the second wave, the black metal mainstream and the scene in North America.
 The third part contained a look at the scene in the UK and Ireland, Scandinavia, Australasia and a look at post-black metal.

 Power Metal Special (#135, #136 & #137, 2005)

 Part one of the Power Metal Special featured a DragonForce cover, a brief history of the genre, a look at the scene in Germany and in the UK as well as interviews with DragonForce and Dream Theater.
 The poster had Manowar on one side and the fantasy art of Paul Raymond Gregory on the other.
 Another fantasy artist, Chris Achillëos, gave a harsh blow-by-blow critique of power metal album covers.

-The second part contained an interview with Stratovarius, a scene report from the USA, a look at power metal labels and selection of prominent power metal artists.
+The second part contained an interview with Stratovarius, a scene report from the US, a look at power metal labels and selection of prominent power metal artists.
 The issue also contained a Judas Priest poster.
 Part three contained an interview with Gamma Ray and Helloween, a scene report for Europe, a top twenty and an A-to-Z of power metal themes.